xkhoir/Lenovo-310-14ISK-Hackintosh-EFI-OpenCore/README.md

 **Don't try this EFI in different lenovo model !!!** (Only Lenovo Ideapad 310 14ISK) **Do With Your Own Risk !!!**

-**New Updtaes !!!** This EFI, Only For Monterey !!!
+**New Updates !!!** This EFI, Only For Monterey !!!

 **Not recommended for older bios versions !!!**, if you are not in the same bios version as this readme, may cause the Hackintosh not boot properly.
 I recommend you to upgrade to lastest bios version. **([The latest version](https://github.com/xkhoir/Lenovo-310-14ISK-Hackintosh-EFI-OpenCore#lenovo-310-14isk) is mentioned below)**

 If you've got **same Laptop model and already upgraded to lastest bios** you can just simply use the EFI folder posted above, and just replace the platforminfo in the config.plist with this [Guide](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/skylake.html#platforminfo)

 Looking a battery patch for this laptop?
-[Click Here](https://github.com/xkhoir/Lenovo-310-14ISK-Hackintosh-EFI-OpenCore/blob/main/Battery_Patch.md)
+[Click Here](https://github.com/xkhoir/Lenovo-310-14ISK-Hackintosh-EFI-OpenCore/blob/main/Battery_Patch.md) In for this EFI version, you don't necessary a battery patch, because it has been patched by ECEnabler.kext

 In everything on this [README.md](xkhoir/Lenovo-310-14ISK-Hackintosh-EFI-OpenCore/README.md), refers to the [Dortania Guide](https://dortania.github.io/getting-started/).